timescale/docs/cloud/memory-management.md

 Timescale Cloud guards the service against the OOM killer by only shutting down the client connection which was using too much memory.
-This prevents the entire Postgres service from being shut down, so you can reconnect immediately.
+This prevents the entire PostgreSQL service from being shut down, so you can reconnect immediately.
 The error in the log for Timescale Cloud looks like this:
 ```yml
 2022-02-03 17:12:04 UTC [2253150]:TimescaleDB: tsdbadmin@tsdb,app=psql [53200] ERROR: out of memory